 Emotional Strain

-While nursing is a work of heart, it is too emotionally draining to connect deeply with all patients.
-Nurses must learn to balance and finesse the ability to connect on a personal level with patients and families without becoming too entrenched in their personal lives.
-This is extremely difficult for some nurses due to their personality traits as well as skill level.
-Nursing is a broad occupation and there are nursing roles to fit a wide range of individual personalities.
-For example, a fast-paced emergency room role may be a better fit for a nurse with a cut-and-dry personality over an oncology nursing role, which may require ongoing interaction with patients and their families.
-Nurses who find a niche that works best with their personality type will have an overall better career experience than those who are not able to work as their authentic selves.
+While nursing is hard work, it can be too emotionally draining to form a deep connection with all patients.
+Nurses must learn to balance and finesse the ability to communicate on a personal level with patients and families without becoming too entrenched in their personal lives.
+This is extremely difficult for some nurses due to their personality traits and skill level.
+Nursing is a broad occupation, and there are nursing roles to fit a wide range of individual personalities.
+For example, a fast-paced emergency room role may be a better fit for a nurse with a straightforward personality compared to an oncology nursing role, which often requires ongoing interaction with patients and their families.
+Nurses who find a niche that suits their personality type will have a better overall career experience than those who are unable to work as their authentic selves.
 It is a learned skill to provide compassionate care without becoming emotionally hijacked by every patient.

 RELATED: Are Changes to the Immigration Laws Affecting the Nursing Shortage?

 Nurses leaving the profession within the first 5 years of their career is a significant symptom of the larger challenges in nursing.
-With alarming rates of up to 33% of new nurses leaving the workforce within the first two years, the (not so) great escape must be addressed overall by the profession.
-Organizations such as the Robert Wood Johnson Foundation, the American Association of Colleges of Nursing, and others are taking a multi-pronged approach to address the root causes of the exodus.
-However, to truly stop the hemorrhaging, significant change needs to occur in the culture of the individual facilities, all the way down to the unit level.
+With alarming rates of up to 33% of new nurses leaving the workforce within the first two years, the issue of the ‘great escape’ must be addressed overall by the profession.
+Organizations such as the Robert Wood Johnson Foundation and the American Association of Colleges of Nursing are taking a multi-pronged approach to address the root causes of the exodus.
+However, to truly stop the hemorrhaging, significant changes need to occur in the culture of individual facilities, all the way down to the unit level.